Skip to Main Content

 Small Claims Cases

-Note This page will focus on the process for appealing a small claims case.
-To learn more about how to appeal an eviction case, see the library's Landlord/Tenant Law research guide.
+Note This page is about appealing a small claims case.
+To learn more about appealing an eviction case in justice court, see our Landlord/Tenant Law guide.

 Appealing a Small Claims Case